SFCM Scholarship Program

 In compliance with DOE’s suggested distribution methods, SFCM used an application process to determine which students would receive emergency financial aid awards.
 SFCM emailed all Title-IV eligible students (approximately 277) and invited them to apply.
 Students are required to complete an application and provide details regarding the expenses they have or will incur as a result of the disruption of SFCM campus operations due to COVID-19.

 SFCM awarded grants based on financial need as determined through a review of individual applications.
 Eligible expenses consist of those included under the cost of attendance, such as food, housing, and technology.
-As of September 30, 2020, 98 students applied and were awarded emergency grants in the amount of $106,981.
+As of December 31, 2020, 104 students applied and were awarded emergency grants in the amount of $124,508.00.
+As of December 31, 2020 all funds were expended.